owlike/genson/website/Documentation/ScalaGuide.md

 ##Collections & Tuples

-Genson provides a set of defaults converters for most scala collections (mutable and immutable).
+Genson provides a set of default converters for most scala collections (mutable and immutable).
 Scala provides some optimized types for maps and collections of few elements, Genson will respect it and deserialize to the optimized type.